jlbueno/mobile-shop-application/README.md

 <h1><b> mobile-shop-application</b></h1>
 This is a mobile shopping app that can contain multiple stores.
 User can shop from multiple stores while using the same shoppping cart.
-This is a project for my application for a developer position at MavenHive
+This is a project for my application for a developer position at MavenHive.
+The application will look terrible in dark mode of a mobile device.

 <h2>Resources used for studying android dev</h2>
 <ul>